 Of late my wife has been creating videos about parenting and fitness, and one of the things we’ve been discussing is the best way for artists, writers, and other content producers to share their content with the world.
 Should you primarily use Instagram for photos, and YouTube for videos?
 Should she always cross-post to Facebook and Twitter?
 What hashtags should she use?
 What kinds of updates work well, what precautions should she take, and what sorts of obnoxious updates should she avoid?

 Naturally the subject of a blog came up.
 Maybe she should start a blog as her main platform, and then push her updates out to other social media channels?
 Which then led to the next question: Is she ready to commit to setting up and maintaining a blog?

-Aspiring authors such as myself have been asking themselves the same question ever since blogs and social media tools like Twitter, Facebook, and Instagram took off.
-These tools are not just seen as viable marketing engines, but as technological forces which have created a new expectation among readers who, presumably, want to know more about the authors whose books they buy.
+Aspiring authors such as myself have been asking themselves the same question ever since social media took off.
+Facebook, Twitter, LinkedIn, and Instagram are not just seen as viable marketing engines, but as technological forces which have created a new expectation among readers who, presumably, want to know more about the authors whose books they buy.

 There are different opinions about how necessary a blog and a social media platform is for authors, with the general consensus being that a blog is more or less essential for non-fiction writers, whereas it’s optional for fiction writers.
 Just this past February, for example, the literary agent Rachelle Gardner asked, “Should All Authors Blog?”
 Answer: Not necessarily.
 She then gives some criteria to help you choose.

 For authors I think that’s a safe way to answer, and yet I differ from Gardner in one respect.
 Towards the end of her post, she writes that if you really don’t want to blog or have the time for it, you can always keep to shorter posts on Facebook and the like.